 Choosing a graduate advisor is serious business.
 A good fit with an advisor makes graduate training, and all the steps along your future career path, more fulfilling and much smoother.
 I strongly recommend talking to previous mentees of any advisor you are considering, including me.
 I am happy to put you in touch with students I’ve mentored so you can get a better sense of my advising style.

 TAMUG has fantastic resources for graduate study and is the ocean-focused branch of the main campus of Texas A&M (in College Station).
 Located right on the water, we have a wet lab with running seawater, a fleet of small boats, an extensive scientific diving program, a diverse group of Marine Biology graduate students, plentiful TA opportunities, access to graduate courses online across the TAMU system, and a fantastic faculty with broad expertise.
 Galveston is a fun, diverse town close to Houston, on an island with extensive history, parks, bayous, and beaches.
 Cost of living is low.
 And yes, we have a very good hurricane evacuation plan.

-I am seeking a full-time technician who will work closely with me to help launch this new lab.
-The technician will help implement experiments investigating marine invertebrate community/ecosystem ecology and effects of extreme events in the Gulf of Mexico and Galveston Bay.
-The technician will maintain experiments and monitoring equipment, help ensure lab and field safety, and help with fabrication, deployment, and data management for all experiments.
+I am seeking a full-time Senior Research Associate who will work closely with me to help launch this new lab.
+The Associate will help implement experiments investigating marine invertebrate community/ecosystem ecology and effects of extreme events in the Gulf of Mexico and Galveston Bay.
+S/he will maintain experiments and monitoring equipment, help ensure lab and field safety, and help with fabrication, deployment, and data management for all experiments.